Readings, Global Literature

 Week 6

-Thursday, October 5No regularly scheduled class!
-Instead, start working on your First Project.
+Tuesday, October 8: First Projects workshop day in class!
 You can find details on our Assignments page if you scroll down to “Projects, Literature Classes.”
 You can find past student projects categorized as “Archived Projects.”

 1. Brainstorm: Complete a brainstorming activity like freewriting, listing/bulleting, 3 perspectives, or so on.